Funding of Cypriot companies in collaboration with the European Investment Bank

 Advantages of EIB funding

 The Beneficiaries of the approved loans will be granted a financial advantage in relation to the interest rate of the loan.
-This financial advantage will be at least 0,75% (Seventy five basis points) per annum, compared to the rate Hellenic Bank would charge for the same loan without the participation of the EIB.
-In addition, if a Beneficiary participates in the EIB’s "Jobs for Youth” initiative (as described below), then that Beneficiary is granted an additional 0.50% (fifty basis points), raising the financial advantage to 1.25% (one hundred and twenty five basis points).
+This financial advantage will be at least 0,50% (fifty basis points) per annum, compared to the rate Hellenic Bank would charge for the same loan without the participation of the EIB.
+In addition, if a Beneficiary participates in the EIB’s "Jobs for Youth” initiative (as described below), then that Beneficiary is granted an additional 0.50% (fifty basis points), raising the financial advantage to 1.00% (one hundred basis points).

 “Jobs for Youth” initiative